AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: Evaluation

 \section{Evaluation}

-\paragraph{Metrics} To assess code adaptation performance, we identify following evaluation metrics: (i) accuracy of the exact string match of the adapted code snippet prediction as compared to the ground truth user code ($\texttt{N}_{\texttt{correct}}/\texttt{N}_{\texttt{total}}$), and (ii) \textit{ValidPaste}: to measure semantic validity of paste instances we calculate the ratio of predicted code snippets with all bound variables de-anonymized correctly to the total ($\texttt{N}_{\texttt{correct\_bound\_variable}}/\texttt{N}_{\texttt{total}}$).
+\paragraph{Metrics} To assess code adaptation performance, we identify following evaluation metrics: (i) exact string match of an adapted code snippet prediction as compared to the ground truth user code, and (ii) \textit{ValidPaste}: a measure of semantic validity of paste instances.
+We define exact match accuracy as a ratio of the number of code snippets de-anonymized correctly divided by the total: $\texttt{N}_{\texttt{correct}}/\texttt{N}_{\texttt{total}}$.
+When studying selective code adaptation in presence of a threshold we consider exact match precision and recall.
+The ValidPaste accuracy is calculated as a ratio of predicted code snippets with all bound variables de-anonymized correctly to the total: $\texttt{N}_{\texttt{correct\_bound\_variable}}/\texttt{N}_{\texttt{total}}$.
 Among the two metrics, the exact match accuracy is stricter, as it measures both the correctness of identifier adaptations which are defined in the preexisting context snippet as well as the exact naming of new variables declared in the pasted snippet.
 Fortunately, the latter does not affect the semantics correctness of source code, because arbitrarily renaming the variables declared and used within a pasted snippet range would keep a paste instance semantically equivalent.

 In addition to the above evaluation metrics which are calculated per pasted code snippet, we calculate per-variable accuracy of de-anonymization -- denoted as \textit{VarAcc}, and the accuracy of predicting the variable category (bound or free) -- \textit{CatAcc}.